sblzdddd/NingLauncher/README.md

 # NingLauncher
- A simple minecraft launcher written in python
+ A simple minecraft launcher written in python.
+Working in progress...